 In this audio story, environmentalist and human rights activist Wangari Maathai, is remembered.
 A trained biologist—the first Kenyan woman to earn a doctorate degree—Maathai led the fight against mismanagement of Kenya’s natural resources.
 Over the course of thirty years, her Green Belt Movement planted more than 40 million trees to reverse the deforestation of the country caused by unregulated development.
 In 2004, Maathai became the first African woman to be awarded the Nobel Peace Prize.
-This story includes audio of Maathai herself talk about the origin of her love of the natural world and some of the challenges she faced in her environmental work and her work for peace and democracy.
+This story includes audio of Maathai herself talking about the origin of her love of the natural world and some of the challenges she faced in her environmental work and her work for peace and democracy.

-Story Length: 3:20
+Story Length: 3:17

 Maya Angelou was an author, poet and icon.
 She grew up during segregation and used her work to empower and give voice to the African American community.
-Her memoir "I Know Why the Caged Bird Sings" changed the literary world and opened doors for African American authors and women.
+Her memoir, I Know Why the Caged Bird Sings changed the literary world and opened doors for African American authors and women.

-In this story Ishmael Beah, author of "Radiance of Tomorrow" and "A Long Way Gone," is interviewed about his experience as a child soldier in Sierra Leone.
+In this story Ishmael Beah, author of Radiance of Tomorrow and A Long Way Gone, is interviewed about his experience as a child soldier in Sierra Leone.
 He talks about his understanding of the effects of war on his country.
 Beah describes the lessons of war, the impact fighting has on nature, as well as the resilience of his people.
 Listen to learn more about Beah’s harrowing but inspirational story.

 Uganda, a country in East Africa, endured a 20-year civil war between its government and a rebel group called the Lord’s Resistance Army, or LRA.
 This war caused a state of crisis in Uganda.
 The LRA’s acts of brutality, including the use of child soldiers, gained the attention of the United States and the world.
 In 2006, the Ugandan government and leaders of the LRA began discussing a peace treaty, and activists traveled to Washington, D.C., to urge the United States to support the peace process.
 In this audio story, a former child soldier tells her personal story and explains her opinion of the United States’ involvement in the situation.

-In Joseph Conrad’s 1899 novella "Heart of Darkness," an English sailor tells the tale of his voyage on the Congo River in Africa.
+In Joseph Conrad’s 1899 novella Heart of Darkness, an English sailor tells the tale of his voyage on the Congo River in Africa.
 The novel, which is set during the height of British imperialism in Africa, contrasts “civilized” Europeans with “uncivilized” African natives and describes the brutal treatment of Africans by European traders.
-Nigerian novelist Chinua Achebe’s 1958 novel "Things Fall Apart" provides a contrast to Conrad’s story, describing the British colonization of Africa from the perspective of Africans.
-In this audio story, Achebe talks about how his understanding of "Heart of Darkness" changed over time.
+Nigerian novelist Chinua Achebe’s 1958 novel Things Fall Apart provides a contrast to Conrad’s story, describing the British colonization of Africa from the perspective of Africans.
+In this audio story, Achebe talks about how his understanding of Heart of Darkness changed over time.